Skip to content

 Another story I wrote in the old days when I was a stock trader and not an Index Investor.

-I have talked about the amount of money that I lost in the 2000 tech bubble implosion, many times, but out of that I learned the importance of PROTECTING your profits and having a plan in place to make sure to limit your losses.
+I have talked about the amount of money that I lost in the 2000 tech bubble implosion many times, but from that, I learned the importance of PROTECTING your profits and having a plan in place to limit your losses.

 I trade with TD Waterhouse and they have a Sell Stop action available so there is no excuse not for me to have this weapon in my investing arsenal.
 It is only limited to a 30 day span, which annoys me, since I have to “renew” it every month, but maybe that is a good thing as well.

-To understand the idea of a Stop Sell, just think of it as the lowest value of the stock that you are willing to take before you figure it is time to get out, and cut your losses.
-Say you chose a High Tech firm like Nitsel (fictional) and you figured that if they started selling for less than $20 a share that they might just go into free fall and be worth even less very quickly, and you didn’t want to lose any more money on them (say you bought their shares at $30 per share).
-You would go into your on-line broker and set up a stop sell for $20 for all (or some) of the shares and an end date for this trade.
+To understand the idea of a Stop Sell, think of it as the lowest value of the stock that you are willing to take before you figure it is time to get out and cut your losses.
+Say you chose a High Tech firm like Nitsel (fictional), and you just thought that if they started selling for less than $20 a share they might go into free fall and be worth even less very quickly, and you didn’t want to lose any more money on them (say you bought their shares at $30 per share).
+You would go into your online broker and set up a stop sell for $20 for all (or some) shares and an end date for this trade.

 Tomorrow, Stop buy?